rocket5/cinema-club-voting/NewKnowledgeBase.md

 - Navigation has been simplified to focus only on essential functions, with secondary actions moved to contextual locations
 - The MovieCard component is designed to display rich movie data from OMDB API, including poster, year, director, genre, and IMDB rating
 - The MovieSearch component focuses on title-based search due to OMDB API limitations
+- The AddMovie component is designed to handle both adding new movies and editing existing ones
+- The application follows a RESTful API pattern with separate serverless functions for different operations (get, create, update, delete)
+- The codebase contains a mix of older and newer FaunaDB client implementations, requiring careful handling of database operations

 ## Technical Implementation Details